JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 - "_I noticed that Nick, as the lead on the project, turned the argument into a teaching moment, trying to lead Mattia to the same conclusions that he, Nick, had already reached._" (Alice)
 - "_Ultimately, an argument was settled through building the game prototype or level and then playing it_" (Alice)

-I'd highly recommend giving the full paper a read if at all interested in game design: <https://journals.sagepub.com/doi/pdf/10.2304/elea.2010.7.1.108>
+I'd highly recommend giving the full (free) paper a read if at all interested in game design: <https://journals.sagepub.com/doi/pdf/10.2304/elea.2010.7.1.108>

-Note that Junkbot is incorrectly referred to only as "Jumpbot" on page 10, suggesting even by 2010 gameLab's first LEGO game had dropped from the public consciousness!
+Note that Junkbot is incorrectly referred to only as "Jumpbot" on page 10, suggesting even by 2010 gameLab's first LEGO game had mostly dropped from the public consciousness!

 [^design-processes]: <https://journals.sagepub.com/doi/pdf/10.2304/elea.2010.7.1.108>